caerlorn/English-Turkish/README.txt

 An English-Turkish translation program using Semantic Networks with Prolog.
-It is a rather very primitive little fun project.
+It was a little pet project for Knowledge Engineering course.

 "db.pl" can be disregarded since it is a very early version I am keeping for personal reasons.
 The "dico.pl" is the working up-to-date version.